perebaj/perebaj.github.io/source/_posts/Optmizing-ML-models-using-threads-C-and-reducing-the-tail-at-scale-network.md

 | LOGISTIC_TYPE_II_NO_SAMPLE     | 5088.5                   | 7982.1          | 8390.85         |
 | LOGISTIC_TYPE_II_WITH_SAMPLE   | 6477.5                   | 8506.8          | 9055.4          |

-This table represents the 50th, 90th, and 95th percentiles for the processing latencies of each model.

-- The mean of the **total model processing** was 21.6s
+- The sum of the mean of the **total model processing** was 21.6s
-- The 90th percentile of the **total model processing** was 30.90s
+- The sum 90th percentile of the **total model processing** was 30.90s
-- The 95th percentile of the **total model processing** was 32.0s
+- The sum 95th percentile of the **total model processing** was 32.0s

 Not to hard to see that just the time to run the models is more than my constraint of 5 seconds.
 So I needed to find a way to reduce this time.